THE WARPED WISDOM OF MEIN ONE SON: THE BB KING SHAKES AND BAKES

+My name is Eric Key and I must point out one thing as I begin this convoluted tale of mine.
 In today’s day and age, we are seeing more confrontations and disrespect towards our law enforcement officers.
 For the record, yes, I am pro-cop.
 I’m not sure whether it’s the small town wisdom that I’ve acquired over the years, or my own past experiences that I harken back to, but I have gained some insights with the passage of time.
 I’ve come to understand that our dedicated peacekeepers have to deal with the bad side of people, so that we as a community can enjoy the rewards of being good.
 Sometimes we tend to misunderstand or misinterpret that mantra and automatically view them as villains who would seek to inhibit our Rights to Life, Liberty, and the pursuit of Happiness.

 However, I didn’t always feel this way.
 On quite a number of occasions, I found myself on the wrong side of the law, been in handcuffs, and on one occasion, found myself in front of more police-issued weapons than I could count.
 With that said, I want to recount one particular incident.